 ASU Library Catalog

-Begin your search with the library catalog to determine if the book is available in an ASU Library.
+Begin your search with the ASU Library catalog to determine if the book is available in an ASU Library.
 Available print books can be requested for delivery to the Law Library for checkout or you can request to have pages scanned and emailed.

 If you cannot locate the book in the catalog, use the ILL Request Form to submit an interlibrary loan request.

 Books for cite checking assignments are checked out to the requesting student’s library account and are subject to all policies regarding library material.
 Please do not relocate library books to the journal office without first checking the items out.

 Searching for Older Books - Digital Repositories